FortinetCloudCSE/style-guide/content/20Structure/15GrammarMechanics.md

 #### States, Cities, Countries
 Spell out all city and state names.
 Don’t abbreviate them.
 AP Style stipulates that cities must be accompanied by their state with the **exception** of the following:
 > Atlanta, Baltimore, Boston, Chicago, Cincinnati, Cleveland, Dallas, Denver, Detroit, Honolulu, Houston, Indianapolis, Las Vegas, Los Angeles, Miami, Milwaukee, Minneapolis, New Orleans, New York, Oklahoma City, Philadelphia, Phoenix, Pittsburgh, St. Louis, Salt Lake City, San Antonio, San Francisco, Seattle, Washington

+## Syntax Descriptions

+Use code blocks for literals (parts of the language, values, and so on), italics for placeholder names, and regular text for the brackets that enclose something that’s optional.
+Pay close attention to punctuation.

+`Read` ([_file,_] _var_)

+Use camelcase to connect words that act as a single placeholder name (sourceFile).

+Be consistent when naming placeholders; for example, don’t alternate between commands and commandList.

 #### Time
 Use numerals and a.m. or p.m. with a space in between.
 Use an en dash for ranges without a space between it and the adjacent words on either side.
 Abbreviate time zones in the U.S. For international time zones, spell them out.